managarm/managarm.github.io/_posts/2022-08-14-aug-update.markdown

 ### Build Servers and xbps Packages

-Two years ago, we deployed [xbbs](https://github.com/managarm/xbbs), a distributed build server specifically crafted for [xbstrap](https://github.com/managarm/xbstrap) and [xbps](https://github.com/void-linux/xbps).
-It allows us to efficiently and effectively split building a managarm distribution across a handful of servers and to only update parts of the distribution we changed.
-This has allowed us to come closer to our goal of porting and utilizing xbps for managing system packages in our distribution images.
+Two years ago, we deployed [xbbs](https://github.com/managarm/xbbs), a distributed build server specifically crafted for [xbstrap](https://github.com/managarm/xbstrap) and [xbps](https://github.com/void-linux/xbps) (i.e., the package manager popularized by the Void Linux distribution).
+It allows us to effectively distribute builds of individual package of our Managarm distribution across a handful of servers, while only rebuilding parts of the distribution that have changed since the last build.
+Additionally, we got closer to our goal of porting and utilizing xbps itself to manage system packages in our distribution images.
 You can use it today to get packages built by us on https://builds.managarm.org/ but you cannot use it in the system itself with xbps just yet, although work is ongoing to fix that.

 The goals of this "subproject" include:

-- Live building packages as updates are pushed and checking their validity (finding soname changes and similar breaking issues)
+- Building packages as updates are pushed and checking their validity (finding SONAME changes and similar breaking issues)
-- Allowing for spotting errors caused by inconsistent/unclean build environments
+- Automated detection of errors caused by inconsistent/unclean build environments
 - Centralizing the tracking of reproducibility of packages
 - Increasing the speed of new packages and updates reaching users and reducing the chance of introducing new errors, by spotting them early and notifying maintainers